 Your Guide to PCOS—Everything Spelled Out

-Polycystic ovarian syndrome (or PCOS) is one of the most common conditions I see in women when working in general practice.
+Polycystic ovarian syndrome is one of the most common conditions I see in women when working in general practice.
 It has a variety of symptoms that affect different women at different stages of their lives.
-It is often diagnosed while other symptoms are being investigated such as fertility problems, irregular periods, acne or excess hair (hirsutism).
+It is often diagnosed while other symptoms are being investigated such as fertility problems, irregular periods, acne or excess hair (also known as hirsutism).
 There is plenty of mystery surrounding PCOS, so I’m here to reveal exactly what it is and what the symptoms and treatments look like.
 Keep scrolling for everything you need to know about PCOS.

 So what is Polycystic Ovarian Syndrome or PCOS?

 Polycystic ovarian syndrome is a hormonal condition that affects the ovaries and causes several characteristic symptoms including:

 - Irregular periods